ksnll/ksnll.github.io/content/rust-self-referential-structs.md

 +++
 title = "Self-referential structs in Rust" date = 2025-05-31
-description = Why self-referential structs are tricky in Rust, and how pinning, arenas and ouroboros can help you.
+description = "Why self-referential structs are tricky in Rust, and how pinning, arenas and ouroboros can help you."
 +++

 In Rust, there are a few paradigms that are more difficult to implement than in most other languages.